 There are some points where federal law intersects with or affects the economic consequences of pending or finalized divorces.
-Recently one of those point of intersection was the topic Job-Application-SSN-300x225of conversation of a prospective client.
+Recently one of those point of intersection was the topic of conversation of a prospective client.
 Her concern I am sure are shared by many.
 The question dealt with Social Security and how one computes the 10 year requirement for derivative benefits.

 Social Security Ten Year Rule: